National Center for Victims of Crime: Tribal Resource Tool

-The Tribal Resource Tool is a web-based, community centered resource mapping tool that connects AI/AN victims and survivors of crime and abuse to over 1,000 local, trauma informed and verified resources in their community.
+The Tribal Resource Tool is a web-based, community centered resource mapping tool that connects Native American victims and survivors of crime and abuse to over 1,000 local, trauma-informed and verified resources in their community.
 This tool also identifies gaps in victim services so those can be addressed.
-It was created with funds from the Department of Justice’s Office for Victims of Crime in partnership with the National Congress of American Indians and the Tribal Law and Policy Institute.
+It was created with funds from the Department of Justice's Office for Victims of Crime in partnership with the National Congress of American Indians and the Tribal Law and Policy Institute.

 Training and Technical Assistance

 The National Center provides Training and Technical Assistance through Victim Assistance to Support Tribes (VAST) and Project Safe Neighborhoods.
 Project Safe Neighborhoods is a Department of Justice funded project that matches Training and Technical Assistance providers with selected field sites.
-The National Center evaluates field site’s Victim Service Units, conducts joint analyses with partner organizations and hosts training on subjects, such as Domestic Violence and Firearms.
+The National Center evaluates field site's Victim Service Units, conducts joint analyses with partner organizations and hosts training on subjects, such as Domestic Violence and Firearms.